ibhagwan/fzf-lua/README.md

 I tried to make it as customizable as possible, if you find you need to change something that isn’t below, open an issue and I’ll do my best to add it.

-customization can be achieved by calling the `setup()` function or individually sending parameters to a builtin command, for exmaple:
+customization can be achieved by calling the `setup()` function or individually sending parameters to a builtin command, for example:
 ```lua
 :lua require('fzf-lua').files({ fzf_opts = {['--layout'] = 'reverse-list'} })
 ```